danmaina/danmaina/README.md

 ## 👋 Hi, I’m @danmaina

-I enjoy the process of evolving ideas and processes to use technology through software.
+I enjoy the process of bringing ideas to life using technology and evolving processes to use technology for better efficiency.
+For this, I choose software as my tool 😄.

 I am proficient in Go, Java, PHP, Flutter, linux, and Vue.js.
-My objective is to engage with software and collaborators in a productive, functional, and efficient manner to solve everyday challenges.
+My objective is to engage with software and software collaborators in a productive, functional, and efficient manner to solve everyday challenges.

-Also, I love arch linux 😄
+I love arch linux 😄

 ## Contact